 3. An estimated budget.
 (Note: Expense must be economical and 'value for money' based.)

 4. Proof of participation must be submitted after travel takes place.
 Failure to submit proof will result in reimbursement of award to the Department.

 Students cannot apply for trainings that they have applied for in previous years for this award.

-All applications will be reviewed by the Department of Educational and Counselling Psychology's Executive Committee, consisting of the Department Chair and Graduate Program Directors.
-The award value per selected applicant will be at the discretion of the selection committee.
+The award value per selected applicant will be at the discretion of the ECP Fellowships Committee.
 Students may apply for multiple trainings.

-Please click on the following link to access the application form: ECP Graduate Rsearch Mobility Award - Application Form.pdf
+Please click on the following link to access the application form: ECP Graduate Research Mobility Award Application Form 2015

-All applications and supporting documents should be submitted to the ECP Administrative Office (Education Building, room 614), or by //ecpapplication [dot] education [at] mcgill [dot] ca">email in one PDF file.
-Please note applications by email will only be accpeted from students McGill email accounts.
+All applications and supporting documents mustbe submitted by ecpapplication [dot] education [at] mcgill [dot] ca (subject: GRMA%20Application) (email) in one PDF file.
+Please note applications by email will only be accepted from official McGill email accounts.